 In my experience with clients, I’ve found that for those who have a primary goal that is related to their physique, splitting up their weekly routine by body part is the best way to increase the volume of work for each muscle group while still allowing for enough recovery time to help avoid overtraining or injury.

-I developed the 6-Week Shred program, our latest addition to Life Time’s suite of digital weight loss and training programming, complimentary for members, with this in mind.
+I developed the 6-Week Shred program, one of the offerings in Life Time’s suite of digital weight loss and training programming, complimentary for members, with this in mind.
 The program uses in-club machines and equipment and features 60-minute workouts, five days per week for six weeks, in an easy-to-follow and progressive split routine.

 To give you an idea of what the program is like, try this workout that you might do on your biceps and triceps day.